Are you using a “3 o’clock parade” question in your staff check-ins?

 The lesson we're getting at with this is simple.
 By only taking questions at face value, we close ourselves off to whole avenues of discussion and possible solutions.
 But how does this apply to staff check-ins?

-Well, technically, you're the one asking questions, even though you're the guy in the Goofy suit in this analogy.
+Well, technically, you're the one asking questions.
+Even though you're the one in the Goofy suit in this analogy.
 Sure, an employee might ask you something in an open-ended response.
 But the whole conversation generally stems from the check-in questions you set each week.

-So don't take it 100% literally.
+So don't take it literally.
 It's about how you treat the questions that get asked, not who asks them.
-Asking about the 3 o'clock parade is just the quintessential example of a point for branching off.

 So, this raises a couple of questions of its own...

 - What kind of question(s) can you ask in staff check-ins that will make employees think more broadly about their employee experience?

 - What should you do with the information you gain from talking to your people?